dylan-lang/opendylan/documentation/getting-started-ide/source/browsing.rst

 We are going to browse definitions in Reversi, and examine the relationships between them.

-Expand “library reversi”, and then “module reversi”.
+Expand "library reversi", and then "module reversi".

 Double-click on ``<reversi-square>`` in the list of definitions.